pythagoras-dev/persidict/README.md

 * **`immutable_items`**: A boolean parameter that can make a `PersiDict` "append only," preventing any modification or deletion of existing items.
-* **`digest_len`**: An integer that specifies the length of a hash suffix added to key components to prevent collisions on case-insensitive file systems.
+* **`digest_len`**: An integer that specifies the length of a hash suffix added to key components in `FileDirDict` to prevent collisions on case-insensitive file systems.
 * **`base_dir`**: A string specifying the directory path where a `FileDirDict` stores its files.
 For `S3Dict`, this directory is used to cache files locally.
 * **`bucket_name`**: A string specifying the name of the S3 bucket where